Fargo–Moorhead Graingrowers: 1908 Fargo Browns: Northern League reforms

 (1913) Zora Clevenger, head football coach Tennessee Volunteers.
 Clevenger played for Fargo in 1908 while also coaching collegiate sports.
 Clevenger was inducted into the College Football Hall of Fame in 1968.

-With the Northern-Copper Country League folding following the 1907 season, the Northen League reformed in 1908 as a four-team Class D level league, with the Fargo "Browns" as a member.
+With the Northern-Copper Country League folding following the 1907 season, the Northern League reformed in 1908 as a four-team Class D level league, with the Fargo "Browns" as a member.
 The Fargo Browns resumed Northern League membership for one season as Fargo joined the Brandon Angels, Duluth White Sox and Winnipeg Maroons teams in beginning league play on My 14, 1908.
 The Northern League schedule was to end on September 7, 1908, but did not play after August 13, 1908.

 In their return to Northern League play, Fargo finished the shortened 1908 season in last place in the final standings.
 With a final record of 23–56, Fargo placed fourth in the four-team Northern League.
 While playing the season under managers Bernard McNeil and M. Fields, Fargo ended the season 26.0 games behind the first place Brandon Angels in the final standings.

 Zora Clevenger, who later became an inducted to the College Football Hall of Fame, played for Fargo in 1908, hitting .274 in 32 games.
 At the time, Clevenger had just completed his first season as the baseball coach at Nebraska Wesleyan University, having previously coached both the Indiana Hoosiers baseball and Indiana Hoosiers men's basketball teams at his alma mater from 1904 to 1907.
 Clevinger was a football star at Indians.
 Following his Fargo season, Clevenger coached college football in the fall of 1908 at Nebraska Wesleyan.
 Clevenger continued his simultaneous baseball play and collegiate coaching in 1909, before eventually moving into full-time coaching and then into athletic administration.
 He served as the athletic director at Indiana from 1923 to 1946.

 The Class D level Northern League continued play in 1909, but without a Fargo team.
 The Northern League was also referred to as the Minnesota-Wisconsin League during the 1909 season with Duluth anchoring a new membership of teams consisting of the Duluth White Sox plus the Eau Claire Cream Puffs, LaCrosse Outcasts, Superior Drillers, Wausau Lumberjacks and Winona Pirates teams.